Let’s look at how to set up a proper hermit crab habitat, which we refer to as a crabitat.

 A simple list of the items you will need to properly outfit the crabitat.
 There are low cost options for most of these items.

 - Plants and Vines

 The tank itself should be glass or lexan and large enough to comfortably house your hermit crabs.
 A MINIMUM of 2 gallons of space per small or medium hermit crab but 5 gallons per crab is much more humane.
-Large and jumbo crabs will need much more space.
+Large and jumbo crabs will need much more space, 10 gallon minimum.
 A 10 gallon tank is too small for even one large or jumbo crab.
 Plan for the future when purchasing your tank, allow for the growth of your crabs or additions to the herd.
-Terrarium tanks are made with thinner glass than aquariums and may not be able to support the amount of substrate required.
-Keep that in mind when choosing a tank.
-A 10 gallon tank should have 6 inches of substrate.
-A jumbo hermit crab requires 12 inches deep substrate for molting.
 A used tank is perfectly fine and will greatly reduce the cost of supplies.

 Substrate should be a mix of play sand and eco earth.
 The ideal mix will keep the sand moist throughout.
 The consistency should be so that you could easily make a sand castle.
 That means that molting burrows will not collapse from drying out.
 The eco earth will help maintain humidity but you may need to add some moss pits if your levels are too low.
 Not all moss is safe so be sure to check our list: Which types of moss are safe for my hermit crabs?
 Excessive misting or dampening of the substrate can lead to lethal bacteria blooms and/or flooding.